Generic Name: iloperidone (EYE loe PER i done)

 an electrolyte imbalance (such as low levels of potassium or magnesium in your blood);

-Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
-However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
-If you become pregnant while taking iloperidone, do not stop taking it without your doctor's advice.
+Taking antipsychotic medicine in the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.
+If you get pregnant, tell your doctor right away.
+Do not stop taking iloperidone without your doctor's advice.

 How should I take iloperidone?